Skip to main content

 The Michelin record includes a direct advisory: book well in advance.
 Booking difficulty is rated Easy on Pearl's scale, meaning advance planning resolves the problem without significant friction, but this is not a walk-in venue.
 Aim to reserve at least two to three weeks out, more during the Salzburg Festival period (late July through August), when old town restaurant demand spikes across the board.

-There are no confirmed hours in the current data, so check directly when booking.
+There are no confirmed hours, so check directly when booking.
 As a current seasonal note: autumn in Salzburg is a quieter window than the summer festival peak, which may mean slightly better availability and a more relaxed room, though the core menu's Austrian classics are appropriate year-round rather than tied to a seasonal rotation.

 Goldgasse 10 is in the pedestrian zone, so arriving on foot or by taxi is the practical approach.
 The hotel component means some guests will be staying in the building, which keeps the atmosphere grounded rather than tourist-table heavy.